Power-optimal, stabilized entangling gate between trapped-ion qubits: Conclusion

 \section{Conclusion}

 Formally speaking, there are infinitely many smooth solutions that qualify as adequate pulse functions.
 Out of these infinitely many possible solutions, our protocol extracts the power-optimal solution without any iterations or parameter scans.
 Including symmetry and stabilization, the solution is also robust against errors.
-Because demodulation can in principle be done in any way desired, a combined modulation of amplitude, phase, and frequency may be applied to implement the optimal $\xxgate$ gate.
-Because the amplitude in this combination of demodulation results in a nearly flat function, the average power minimization is an excellent approximation of the maximal power minimization.
+With an AWG, as already demonstrated \cite{UMDPRL}, our AMFM pulses can be implemented directly experimentally to produce an optimal $\xxgate$ gate.
+If AWG technology is not available, as in our experiments reported in this paper, implementation via demodulation (see SI section \ref{denom}) is also an option.
+Demodulation of our AMFM pulses also shows that their amplitude function is nearly flat, i.e., average power minimization is an excellent approximation of maximal power minimization.
 Indeed, an exact analytical bound on power and its comparison to the demodulation results shows that the optimal solution is close to the bound.
 With the $\xxgate$ gate implemented using the pulse constructed according to our protocol, just about any quantum algorithms can now be implemented with minimal power requirement, or in the shortest possible time for a given power budget, at the two-qubit gate, physical implementation level.
 This provides decisive advantages in improving both noisy, near-term TIQIPs and fault-tolerant TIQIPs to come in the future.